The depletion of the red supergiant envelope radiative zone during common envelope evolution: Numerical procedure

+We conduct some simulations on a thermal timescale because \cite{HiraiMandel2022} take the second stage of their proposed CEE formalism to be on a thermal timescale.
+The first stage in their proposed prescription is on a dynamical timescale, and so we also present results for a mass removal on a dynamical timescale.
+We note that the spiralling-in heats the envelope even in envelope zones inner to the orbit of the companion.
+A spiralling-in on a dynamical timescale therefore, substantially increases the luminosity of the star.
+This would increase the convective zone for the same given envelope structure.
+This is one reason that we do not go to even shorter mass removal timescales.
+Another reason not do simulate shorter mass removal timescales is that in the inner zones of the envelope the spiralling-in process enters the self-regulated phase that proceeds on a timescale much longer than the local dynamical timescale (e.g., \citealt{GlanzPerets2021b}).

-When the star becomes a RSG we stop the single-star evolution and manually remove mass from the RSG envelope at a high rate of $\dot M_{\rm CEE} = 0.01 M_\odot \yr^{-1}$ (much above that of a regular wind).
-This mass removal mimics the envelope ejection process during the CEE.
-We then follow the mass $M_{\rm RSG}$ and radius $R_{\rm RSG}$ of the star, and those of the boundary between the bottom of the envelope convective zone and the radiative zone above the core $m_{\rm RC}$ and $R_{\rm RC}$, respectively.
+We then follow the mass $M_{\rm RSG}$ and radius $R_{\rm RSG}$ of the star, and those of the boundary between the bottom of the envelope convective zone and the radiative zone above the core, $m_{\rm RC}$ and $R_{\rm RC}$, respectively.